Skip to content

 Navigation:

 In this article you will learn how to investigate the change in economic parameters (here: amortization time and net present value) depending on the electricity price.
-The example is based on the tutorial Variable Price of Electricity.
+The example is based on the Tutorial 70: Variable Price of Electricity.

 The Example Energy System

 In the example, a simple energy system with two boilers (100 kW and 50 kW) serves as the Reference case.
 In a first version, the smaller boiler is replaced by a cogeneration plant (CHP) with the corresponding Nominal thermal capacity.
-In a second version, this system is supplemented by a 500 kWh storage.
-Using eValuate, the Reference case is compared economically to the two variants.
+In a second version, this system is supplemented by a 500 kWh storage (see following figure).
+Using Variant comparison, the Reference case is compared economically to the two variants.

 Creating a Sensitivity Analysis

-To add a sensitivity analysis to the project, an eSensitivity node is created in the Project explorer as follows:
+To add a sensitivity analysis to the project, an Parameter study node is created in the Project explorer as follows:

-Right-click on the project node Project Node in the Project explorer, select New → eSensitivity: sensitivity analysis.
+Right-click on the project node Project Node in the Project explorer, select New → Parameter study.

 Configuring the Variable Parameter

-If the newly created eSensitivity node is selected in the project explorer, the Input variables form opens in the form view (right) under the Input requirements tab.
+If the newly created Parameter study node is selected in the project explorer, the Input requirements form opens in the form view (right) under the Settings tab.

-In it, first select the Folder where you want to save the sensitivity analysis results as a CSV file.
+In it, first select the Folder where you want to save the results of the Parameter study as a CSV file.

 To select the parameter, a window opens, which displays the form of the selected component.

-There, under the tabs Input data → Typical input data (supply) under the heading Energy costs, select the parameter Renewable Energies Act levy.
+There, under the tabs Input data → Typical input data (supply) under the heading Energy costs, select the parameter Renewable Working price. with a click in the selection circle.

 The window then closes.